Unless you’ve been living off the grid for the past few years, you’ve probably heard a thing or two about the keto diet.

 Remember, flavor is your best friend when braving the keto diet, so go all-in with spices and herbs with every meal.
 They are calorie-free, for the most part, and give you a ton of healthy micronutrients while boosting your metabolism into high gear.

 Now that you have the basic keto food list, it’s time to get started.
-Map out your diet plan a week in advance so you have everything you need to stay on track.
+Map out your diet plan a week in advance so that you have everything you need to stay on track.
 Just be prepared for a challenge.

 According to anecdotal experiences from across the web, the keto diet is fun for the first few days, but things get tougher as the weeks progress and cravings kick in.
 It doesn’t take long for our bodies to desire a quick hit of sugar or simple starches from a candy bar or pizza slice.

-You’ll need to find ways to treat yourself when the “keto flu” comes around, and you start to experience the urge to pull in to the drive-thru for a burger or taco.
+You’ll need to find ways to treat yourself when the “keto flu” comes around, and you start to experience the urge to pull into the drive-thru for a burger or taco.

 Caviar, and most fish roes for that matter, are going to be your secret weapon when conquering the keto lifestyle and will help you get through those tough stretches of discomfort with a luxurious treat.

 Since fish roe comes in so many different varieties, you’ll need to try them all to see which ones taste and feel good to you.
-Start with a simple salmon or trout roe and work your way up to the top-shelf osetra and kaluga caviar varieties.
+Start with a simple salmon or trout roe and work your way up to the top-shelf Osetra and Kaluga caviar varieties.

 Ask anyone who has seen success from the keto lifestyle, and they’ll hit you with a lot of advice.
 Some people swear by flavored electrolytes powders, while others say that bulletproof coffee brought them back from the brink.

-These little tools and tricks can help, but what matters most is finding foods you actually enjoy eating and that make you feel good.
+These little tools and tricks can help, but what matters most is finding foods you actually enjoy eating, and that make you feel good.
 Real, nutritious food is always better than a powdered supplement or stimulant that suppresses appetite since you actually feel true satisfaction.

 In those moments of weakness, a hearty spoonful of quality caviar can be a savior, offering a cold, fresh flavor unlike anything else in the world.
+There are plenty of ways to enjoy caviar without dairy, like cream cheese or mayonnaise, so you can maintain your keto diet while indulging in food that tastes great.

-You can eat roe on its own and enjoy each individual pearl, or you can use it as an ingredient in some classic keto recipes like omelets, hard-boiled egg bites, avocado slices, or steak tartare.
+You can eat roe on its own and enjoy each individual pearl, or you can use it as an ingredient in some classic keto recipes like omelets, hard-boiled mushroom, and egg bites, avocado slices, or steak tartare.

 Mastering the keto diet requires some creativity, so get in touch with your inner chef and invent something completely new!
 Caviar makes any meal a special occasion, so use it as a motivator to meet your goals.